Exact epidemic dynamics for generally clustered, complex networks: Acknowledgements

 \section{Acknowledgements}

-Work funded by the UK Engineering and Physical Sciences Research Council (Grant Number EP/H016139/1).
+Work funded by the UK Engineering and Physical Sciences Research Council.
 The author would like to thank Matt Keeling and Josh Ross for helpful discussions and comments on this work.